siddhidherange/Decision_Tree_Classification_using_Python/README.md

-# Decision_Tree_Classification_using_Python
-This project demonstrates the implementation of a Decision Tree machine learning algorithm using Python.
-It covers the complete workflow including data preprocessing, model training, evaluation, and visualization.
-The project helps in understanding core concepts such as entropy, Gini index, information gain, and overfitting in decision trees.
+# 🌳 Decision Tree Classification using Python

+## 📌 Overview
+This project focuses on implementing a **Decision Tree Classifier** using Python.
+Decision Trees are supervised machine learning algorithms used for both **classification and regression** tasks.

+The project explains:
+- How decision trees split data
+- Difference between **Entropy** and **Gini Index**
+- How overfitting occurs in decision trees
+- Model evaluation and visualization

+This notebook is ideal for **students, beginners in ML, and academic submissions**.

+---

+## 🛠️ Technologies Used
+- Python 🐍
+- Jupyter Notebook / Google Colab
+- NumPy
+- Pandas
+- Matplotlib
+- Scikit-learn

+---

+## 📂 Project Structure